nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/tutorial/+page.svelte.md

 # Tutorial

+This tutorial will guide you through the fundamental concepts of `svelte-fluent`.
+Starting with the basics of setting up your project and displaying your first translation, you will learn how to handle multiple languages, variables, and advanced value formatting.

 ## First steps

 You need to provide your translations to `svelte-fluent` by creating a <ReferenceLink name="SvelteFluent" /> object